-The Stockholders and the Board of Directors GMA Network, Inc.
+The Stockholders and the Board of Directors GMA Network, Inc. GMA Network Center Timog Avenue corner EDSA Quezon City

 We have audited the accompanying consolidated financial statements of GMA Network, Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2011 and 2010, and the consolidated statements of comprehensive income, statements of changes in equity and statements of cash flows for each of the three years in the period ended December 31, 2011, and a summary of significant accounting policies and other explanatory information.